BestTimesToVisit.com Logo

 transport

 Use Careem or Uber instead of taxis for a safer and more reliable ride, especially at night.
-They're readily available and often cheaper than hailing a cab on the street.
-Always confirm the fare beforehand.
+They are readily available and often cheaper than hailing a cab on the street.
+Make sure to share your ride details with someone you trust.

 safety